TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

    :alt: res/conv.png

-Below is a demonstration of what the convolutional layer does to an input.
+..
+Belows is a demonstration of what the convolutional layer does to an input.
 We pass a batch of four images to the layer and receive a transformed output:

 Aşağıda, evrişim katmanının bir girdiye ne yaptığının bir gösterimi verilmiştir.
 Katmana dört görüntüden oluşan bir toplu iş gönderiyoruz ve dönüştürülmüş bir çıktı alıyoruz: